 Natural selection is frequently summarized as “survival of the fittest.”
 In a population genetics context, you can think of natural selection in terms of phenotypes and genotypes.
 Individuals who have phenotypes with some type of advantage will be selected for survival by the environment.
 The individuals that survive will get to pass their alleles on to the next generation.
 Over time, the gene pool of that population will have more copies of alleles that code for beneficial phenotypes, and less copies of alleles for harmful traits.
 The key idea is that through selection of phenotypes, the allele frequencies in a gene pool change.
 Individuals don’t evolve; populations do.

 Let’s return to the peppered moth, which we discussed in an earlier tutorial in this series.
-Moths are eaten by birds.
-Birds more frequently eat the moths that are easier to see.
-The best camouflaged moths get eaten less.
-In terms of natural selection, the birds select the best camouflaged moths.
+Birds eat moths.
+Birds more frequently eat moths that are easier to see.
+The best-camouflaged moths get eaten less.
+In terms of natural selection, the birds select the best-camouflaged moths.

 Natural Selection Can Unfold in Three Ways

 The type of natural selection described above moves the average phenotype in a population in one consistent direction.
 In the case of the peppered moth, the darkening of tree trunks set the stage for birds who ate moths to select moths with darker coloration.
 Over time, as pollution continued to darken the forests, the number of moths with the dark phenotype increased, and the number of moths with a lighter phenotype decreased.
 This, in turn, changed the underlying allele frequencies.
 In the case of the ice fish, you can imagine that over the millions of years during which this adaptation took place, the number of red blood cells/unit volume of blood steadily decreased, as did the amount of hemoglobin.